Danger Level: 5/5

 Understanding how brown recluse spider behave helps prevent infestations

 True to their name, brown recluses are reclusive and shy.
-They hide in dark, undisturbed areas and only bite when trapped against skin—often when putting on stored clothing or shoes.
-They're nocturnal hunters that don't use webs to catch prey.
-They can survive months without food or water.
+They hide in dark, undisturbed areas and only bite when trapped against skin.
+That usually happens when someone slips on stored clothing or shoes without checking first.
+They're nocturnal hunters that don't spin webs to catch prey, and they can survive months without food or water.

 Dangers